oasis-open-projects/documentation/guides/open-projects-maintainers-guide.md

 ## Contact

-Please send any feedback or questions to TC Open Repository Administration at repository-admin@oasis-open.org.
+Please send any feedback or questions to Open Repository Administration at open-projects-admin@oasis-open.org.